 We recommend sunscreen and insect repellant products from Coretex Products, Inc. Their products, when correctly applied, will keep you and your crew safe from both the rays and the bugs!

 For your sun protection needs, we like the Coretex SunX SPF30 Sunscreen in the gallon size with a pump for an economic choice.
 It’s great for companies that use a lot of sunscreen allowing for quick and easy application without having to deal with tearing open individual packages.
-That being said, we also like the convenience of Coretex SunX SPF30 Sunscreen Towelette and Coretex SunX SPF30 Sunscreen packets, both available in 100 and 300 pack quantities.
+That being said, we also like the convenience of Coretex SunX SPF30 Sunscreen pouches and Coretex SunX SPF30 Sunscreen foil packets, both available in 100 and 300 quantities.
 You can keep a few in your pocket or purse for easy application wherever you may be, without having to carry around a bulky bottle.

 SunX products are rated “Very Water and Very Sweat” resistant which is ideal for folks working in labor intense industries.
 No matter which SunX product you choose, you can rest assured knowing that you have full UVA and UVB protection and the highest Sun Protection Factor rating allowed by the Food and Drug Administration.

 BugX30’s new EPA registered formula allows for maximum protection against bugs while containing a lower DEET concentration than bug repellants of old.
 What does that mean to you?
 With the new water-based formula, you get the same great 7+ hours of protection you have come to expect with higher DEET concentrated formulas but with less odor, no staining or greasy feeling while also being water and sweat resistant.